pablodecm/phd_thesis/src/103_chapter_3.md

-particular, the used of the *Asimov dataset*, where the observed sample summary statistic of the type outlined [Equation @eq:sum_count_vector] is assumed to be equal to the expectation is instrumental for the technique described in [Section @sec:inferno].
+particular, the used of the *Asimov dataset*, where the observed sample summary statistic of the type outlined [Equation @eq:sum_count_vector] is assumed to be equal to the expectation is instrumental for the technique described in [Chapter @sec:inferno].
 The statistical framework of hypothesis testing can also be used to decide wether to reject or not reject the null hypothesis in favour of the alternate, which is equivalent to the probability of the observed data (or test statistic) under